Automotive industry in Pakistan: Deregulation (1990–2009)

 Until the early 1990s, the industry was highly regulated.
 Following deregulation, the decade witnessed a massive boom in auto production as nationalization was abandoned in favor of privatization.
-Japan acquired 40% of the shares of Pak Suzuki in 1991.
+Suzuki Motor Corporation of Japan increased its ownership to 40% of the shares of Pak Suzuki in 1991.
 In 1993, the Indus Motors Company began production of Toyota Corollas.
 1994 saw the creation of the Pakistan Automotive Manufacturers Association, and Honda Atlas introduced manufacturing of the Honda Civic.
 In 1995, the Engineering Development Board inaugurated the PAP show.

 From 2001 to 2007, small assemblers and many bike importers began assembling replicas of the Honda CD70.
 With collaboration from China, the Association of Pakistan Motorcycle Assemblers (APMA) was established.
 Mr. Muhammad Sabir Shaikh, who started making Chinese-based replicas, was the First Chairman of the APMA in 2002.
 After 2003, the annual production of motorcycles increased at record rates, reaching a peak of 195,688 sales in 2007, and in 2015, production surpassed 2.5 million units annually.
 During this period, Afzal Motors began the local assembly of Daewoo buses and trucks under license from Daewoo Bus, South Korea, and Tata Daewoo thanks to rising car financing up to 70–80% by banks and low-interest rates coupled with increasing rural purchases.
 From 2007 to 2009, the auto sector witnessed reduced sales amid high-interest rates and yen appreciation against the rupee.
 In 2007, the automotive industry made up 2.8% of Pakistan's GDP and contributed 16% to the manufacturing sector.
 The 2000s also saw the introduction of dual fuel options to run on petrol and CNG, which is more affordable and cheaper than petrol in the country.